weltliteratur/blog/_posts/2023-12-01-streamlining-the-dracor-api.markdown

 However, the last pre-release version of the API will remain to be available under URLs featuring a `/v0` prefix (e.g., `https://dracor.or/api/v0/info`).
 Old URLs without a version prefix will be redirected to the versioned ones.
 For instance, `https://dracor.org/api/info` now redirects to `https://dracor.org/api/v0/info`.
 This should allow old scripts to function as long as they follow the redirect.

 We plan to keep the API version 0.x available for at least a year.
-After that period we may choose to fade it out so as not to have to maintain multiple versions of the API indefinitely.
-Also see [dracor.org/faq](https://dracor.org/faq).
+After this period, we may phase it out so as not to have to maintain multiple versions of the API indefinitely.
+Also see [dracor.org/doc/faq](https://dracor.org/doc/faq).

 ## pydracor and rdracor